-Not Convenient or Cost-Effective -
+1. A Storm Door Might Not Be Convenient or Cost-Effective

 Storm doors are one more door that has to be opened and closed every time someone goes in and out.
 This can be seen as a hassle for some people with many steps going up to their door, older people, people will small children or people with pets.

 Cost always play a part in home updates as well.
 Buying a sort of “second door” for the exterior is just not in everyone’s budget!
 On top of the cost for the door, hiring someone to install a storm door can cost anywhere from $150-$350 or potentially more depending on how complicated the install could be.